 What you immediately notice about Graz is the centuries-old streets awash with an air of Italian charm that passes from the alfresco dining streets to avenues that lead you to the squares, archways and townhouse facades in earthly shades.

-The highlights of Graz include the impressive Italian Renaissance arcades of the Landhaus Courtyard, where today the Styrian regional parliament meets.
-Then move onto the stonemasonry masterpiece that is the dizzying double spiral staircase at the entrance to the Burg and the cluster of magnificent buildings that are the Cathedral and Mausoleum commissioned by Kaiser Ferdinand III and Kaiser Ferdinand II in Italian style.
+Architectual highlights of Graz include the impressive Italian Renaissance arcades of the Landhaus Courtyard, where today the Styrian regional parliament meets, the stonemasonry masterpiece that is the dizzying double spiral staircase at the entrance to the Burg, and the cluster of magnificent buildings that are the Cathedral and Mausoleum commissioned by Kaiser Ferdinand III and Kaiser Ferdinand II in Italian style.

-The Italian style Cathedral and Mausoleum in Graz
+The Italian architectural style Cathedral and Mausoleum in Graz.

 The Most Romantic Street in Graz Old Town

-Sporgasse is one of my favourite streets that I walked the length of over and over again.
+Sporgasse is one of my favourite streets that I walked the length of repeatedly.
 It’s considered one of the most romantic streets in the city, and here you’ll find the oldest parish church, the oldest courtyard in the city, some of the more exquisite building facades and the quirky with their legends (check out the Turk statue on Palais Saurau at number 25).

 Climb the Graz Schlossberg for Clocktower Views

-This green platform of trees and gardens was once the site of a small fort, giving Graz its name, meaning “little castle” before it was extended to an enormous Renaissance fortress that was later destroyed by Napoleon.
-Bastions and an old gate remain, although people flock up here to stand next to the 28-metre high Clock Tower, the traditional and most beloved symbol of Graz.
+This green platform of trees and gardens was once the site of a small fort, giving Graz its name, meaning “little castle”, before it was extended to an enormous Renaissance fortress later destroyed by Napoleon.
+Bastions and an old gate remain, although people flock up here to stand next to the 28-metre-high Clock Tower, the traditional and most beloved symbol of Graz.

-Connecting ground to fortress high is the 260 steps of the Schlossbergstiege for those wanting to tread more of the timeline.
-However, you can take a funicular up and walk down, or enjoy The Slide Graz – the highest underground slide in the world that’s 64 meters tall and 175 meters long.
-It’s a heart-thudding 40 seconds, but one that I would do over and over again.
+Connecting ground to fortress high is the 260 steps of the Schlossbergstiege for those wanting to tred more of the timeline.
+However, you can take a funicular up and walk down or enjoy The Slide Graz – the highest underground slide in the world that’s 64 meters tall and 175 meters long.
+It’s a heart-thumping 40 seconds, but a ride I would happily repeat on every visit.

 Historical and Traditional Eats in Graz